chkrish9/FallHackaRoo2019/README.md

 # FallHackaRoo2019
 # EDULER:

   EduLer is the acronym for Education and Learning.
-This app is implemented with augmented reality using ar.js and a-frame.
+This app is implemented using ar.js, a-frame and MEAN Stack.

 ## TEAM MEMBERS: